 MATERIALS AND METHODS

-The experimental site was conducted at the Research farm of College of Agriculture and Research Station, Mahasamund, (C.G.) during Rabi 2022-23.
+The experimental site was laid out at the Research farm of College of Agriculture and Research Station, Mahasamund, (C.G.) during Rabi 2022-23.
 The experiment was laid out in Randomized Block Design (RBD) in the experimental field maintaining 20 x 10 m2 plot size with 50 cm block to block, 60 cm x 60 cm plant spacing.
 The experiment was laid out for eight (8) treatments each of which had been replicated three times.
 The 45 days old seedlings from the seed bed were transplanted in the main field on third week of December, 2022.
 The Urea was applied at top dressing in three equal splits at 20, 40 and 60 days after transplanting (DAT) of seedlings.
 The eight (8) selected treatments of the study evaluated against major insect (Leucinodes orbonalis), of binjal in the brinjal field were